 Firstly, this recipe is named after the city’s principal patron saint.
-According to Wikipedia, St. Gennaro, also known as Janarius I of Benevento, was bishop of Benevento and a martyr and saint of the Catholic Church.
-Every year, the Neapolitans gather 3 times in Naples Cathedral to witness the liquefaction of what is said to be the saint’s blood inside an ampoule!
+According to Wikipedia, St. Gennaro, also Janarius I of Benevento, was bishop of Benevento.
+He was a martyr and saint of the Catholic Church.
+Every year, the Neapolitans gather 3 times in Naples Cathedral to witness the liquefaction of what they believe is the saint’s blood inside an ampoule!

 I wasn’t able to discover why Neapolitans named this anchovy pasta after their patron saint.
-However, this is the dish that is traditionally eaten in Naples on St Gennaro's feast day, September 19th.
+However, this is the dish that they traditionally eat in Naples on St Gennaro's feast day, September 19th.

 Interestingly, this recipe is also associated with one of the city’s most famous sons; the actor, comedian, screenwriter, singer and lyricist Totò.
 Totò, whose real name was Antonio Griffo Focas Flavio Angelo Ducas Comneno Porfirogenito Gagliardi de Curtis di Bisanzio, is considered one of the most brilliant comic actors of the 20th century.